bloom-lmh/awe-axios/docs/en/发起HTTP请求/Subitem Decorator.md

 }
 ```

 As you can see, all our `http` request configuration items are placed within `@Get`, which can lead to very bloated configuration.
-Therefore, `axios-plus` defines some child decorators to make the configuration structure clearer.
+Therefore, `awe-axios` defines some child decorators to make the configuration structure clearer.
 For example, below we use `@TransformResponse` to separate the response data processor from `@Get`:

 ```ts {11-22}
 const request = axiosPlus.create({